sbseltzer/ja-srs-utils/README.md

 #### IMPORTANT: Always close Anki before installing/updating!
 If you don't, you run the risk of corrupting your database!

+Start by navigating to the folder of the downloaded/cloned repository.
+Then navigate to the `anki` folder.

 ### Linux

-Navigate to the repository directory and run `install.sh`.
+Run `install.sh`.

 ### Windows